browse2me1/ESV-ICD-11/README.md

 # ESV-ICD-11
-Ethiopian Simplified version for classification of disease search engine for sale reporting mechanism.
+Ethiopian Simplified version for classification of disease, a search engine for simple and easy reporting mechanism.